Updated October 27, 2023

 25. Evaluate Purchases Per Cost Use

 Consider the cost per hour for each gadget, product or service you spent your money on.
-The difference between a USD 10 and USD 40 shirt could be the quality.
+The difference between a USD 10 and a USD 40 shirt could be the quality.
 Remember that value for money is more than a number.

 26. Spend on Things That Matter

 Getting the best bang for your buck is important rather than spending on material objects that have no obvious returns.
 Spend realistically if you truly want to steer clear of money issues.